Vini2/reneo/README.md

-# Reneo: Unraveling Viral Genomes from Metagenomes using Assembly Graphs
+# Reneo: Unraveling Viral Genomes from Metagenomes

 [Reneo](https://en.wiktionary.org/wiki/reneo) means to *unravel* or *untangle* in latin.
 Reneo the software was developed to unravel or untangle high-quality genomes from viral communities found within metagenomes using assembly graphs.
 It models cyclic viral components in the metagenomic assembly as flow networks, models as a minimum flow decomposition (MFD) problem and resolves genomic paths corresponding to flow paths determined.